zeek/zeek/script-reference/types.rst

 .. zeek:type:: file

-    Bro supports writing to files, but not reading from them (to read from files see the :doc:`/frameworks/input`).
+    Zeek supports writing to files, but not reading from them (to read from files see the :doc:`/frameworks/input`).
 Files
     can be opened using either the :zeek:id:`open` or :zeek:id:`open_for_append` built-in functions, and closed using the :zeek:id:`close` built-in